+IV.B.1.b).(1)

-IV.B.1.b).(1) Residents must be able to provide patient care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health.
-(Core)
+Residents must be able to provide patient care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health. ^(Core)

-[The Review Committee must further specify]

-IV.B.1.b).(2) Residents must be able to perform all medical, diagnostic, and surgical procedures considered essential for the area of practice.
-(Core)

-[The Review Committee may further specify]

-IV.B.1.c) Medical Knowledge

-Residents must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological and social- behavioral sciences, as well as the application of this knowledge to patient care.
-(Core)

-[The Review Committee must further specify]

-Practice-based Learning and Improvement

-Residents must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning.
-(Core)

-Background and Intent: Practice-based learning and improvement is one of the defining characteristics of being a physician.
-It is the ability to investigate and evaluate the care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning.

-The intention of this Competency is to help a physician develop the habits of mind required to continuously pursue quality improvement, well past the completion of residency.

-IV.B.1.d).(1) Residents must demonstrate competence in: IV.B.1.d).(1).(a) identifying strengths, deficiencies, and limits in one's knowledge and expertise; (Core) IV.B.1.d).(1).(b) setting learning and improvement goals; (Core) IV.B.1.d).(1).(c) identifying and performing appropriate learning activities; (Core) IV.B.1.d).(1).(d) systematically analyzing practice using quality improvement methods, and implementing changes with the goal of practice improvement; (Core) IV.B.1.d).(1).(e) incorporating feedback and formative evaluation into daily practice; (Core) IV.B.1.d).(1).(f) locating, appraising, and assimilating evidence from scientific studies related to their patients' health problems; and, (Core) IV.B.1.d).(1).(g) using information technology to optimize learning.
-[The Review Committee may further specify by adding to the list of sub-competencies] IV.B.1.e) Interpersonal and Communication Skills Residents must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
-(Core) IV.B.1.e).(1) Residents must demonstrate competence in:
+[The Review Committee must further specify] IV.B.1.b).(2) Residents must be able to perform all medical, diagnostic, and surgical procedures considered essential for the area of practice. ^(Core) [The Review Committee may further specify] IV.B.1.c) Medical Knowledge Residents must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological and social- behavioral sciences, as well as the application of this knowledge to patient care. ^(Core) [The Review Committee must further specify] IV.B.1.d) Practice-based Learning and Improvement Residents must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning. ^(Core) defining characteristics evaluate the care of pati Practice-based learning and improvement is one of the of being a physician.
+It is the ability to investigate and ents, to appraise and assimilate scientific evidence, and to atient care based on constant self-evaluation and lifelong npetency is to help a physician develop the habits of mind / pursue quality improvement, well past the completion of IV.B.1.d).(1) Residents must demonstrate competence in: IV.B.1.d).(1).(a) identifying strengths, deficiencies, and limits in one's knowledge and expertise; ^(Core) IV.B.1.d).(1).(b) setting learning and improvement goals; ^(Core) IV.B.1.d).(1).(c) identifying and performing appropriate learning activities; ^(Core) IV.B.1.d).(1).(d) systematically analyzing practice using quality improvement methods, and implementing changes with the goal of practice improvement; (Core) IV.B.1.d).(1).(e) incorporating feedback and formative evaluation into daily practice; ^(Core)

-IV.B.1.e).(1).(a) communicating effectively with patients, families, and the public, as appropriate, across a broad range of socioeconomic and cultural backgrounds; (Core) IV.B.1.e).(1).(b) communicating effectively with physicians, other health professionals, and health-related agencies; (Core) IV.B.1.e).(1).(c) working effectively as a member or leader of a health care team or other professional group; (Core) IV.B.1.e).(1).(d) educating patients, families, students, residents, and other health professionals; (Core) IV.B.1.e).(1).(e) acting in a consultative role to other physicians and health professionals; and, (Core) IV.B.1.e).(1).(f) maintaining comprehensive, timely, and legible medical records, if applicable.
-(Core) IV.B.1.e).(2) Residents must learn to communicate with patients and families to partner with them to assess their care goals, including, when appropriate, end-of-life goals.
+IV.B.1.d).(1).(f) locating, appraising, and assimilating evidence from scientific studies related to their patients' health problems; and, ^(Core) IV.B.1.d).(1).(g) using information technology to optimize learning. ^(Core) [The Review Committee may further specify by adding to the list of sub-competencies] IV.B.1.e) Interpersonal and Communication Skills Residents must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals. ^(Core) IV.B.1.e).(1) Residents must demonstrate competence in: IV.B.1.e).(1).(a) communicating effectively with patients, families, and the public, as appropriate, across a broad range of socioeconomic and cultural backgrounds; ^(Core) IV.B.1.e).(1).(b) communicating effectively with physicians, other health professionals, and health-related agencies; ^(Core) IV.B.1.e).(1).(c) working effectively as a member or leader of a health care team or other professional group; (Core) IV.B.1.e).(1).(d) educating patients, families, students, residents, and other health professionals; ^(Core) IV.B.1.e).(1).(e) acting in a consultative role to other physicians and health professionals; and, ^(Core) IV.B.1.e).(1).(f) maintaining comprehensive, timely, and legible medical records, if applicable. ^(Core) IV.B.1.e).(2) Residents must learn to communicate with patients and families to partner with them to assess their care goals, including, when appropriate, end-of-life goals.
 (Core) [The Review Committee may further specify by adding to the list of sub-competencies]